mkoslacz/minimal-mistakes/_posts/2018-02-08--android-studio-tests-fixing-script.markdown

 Process finished with exit code 253
 ```

-Or
+Or:

 ```
 Process finished with exit code 1
 Class not found: "com.yourcodebase.Class"Empty test suite.
 ```

-Or another
+Or another:

 ```
 No tests were found.
 ```

-Or maybe when you try to run a single test, a whole test class is run, what makes debugging harder.
+Or sometimes when you try to run a single test a whole test class is run, what makes debugging harder.

-The mentioned problems appear often when changing branches, and less frequently randomly in the middle of the development.
+# When these problems happen?
+We noticed these test problems when:
+- porting a project between AS versions,
+- adding a submodule git root in AS and then changing a branch to the branch without submodule,
+- switching between branches frequently (especially when having lots of generated code),
+- and sometimes randomly.

+# What we were doing to resolve them?
 Anyway, it is a real pain in the neck, as it interrupts a TDD-cycle.
-We don't know what causes these problems, but we have learnt how to deal with them temporarily:
+We don't know what causes these problems, but we have learnt how to deal with them temporarily in some cases:
 - Remove old test configurations, (insert Images)
 - Set `MODULE_DIR` tests working directory (insert Images)
-- Rebuid project
+- Rebuild project
 - Invalidate Caches / Restart

-Actually, it is a generic way to fix your tests - sometimes only one of these steps works and makes your tests run again, but we got used to performing all of these steps when the problem appears to avoid waiting for another gradle test run which could fail.
+Actually, in some cases it is a generic way to fix your tests - sometimes only one of these steps works and makes your tests run again, but we got used to performing all of these steps when the problem appears to avoid waiting for another gradle test run which could fail.

+# Were it helping?
 The problem is that this whole process takes time.
 In our project it usually lasts ~5min, but it's more than enough to make you distracted.
-Unfortunatelly, we couldn't find a better solution for that (which idelly would be to completely avoid these problems instead of fighthing them).
+Unfortunately, we couldn't find a better solution for that, which ideally would be to completely avoid these problems instead of fighting them.

 But still, the world isn't perfect, and our simple procedure to refresh our test suite doesn't always work.
 There were still incidents in which someone was trying to run his tests without success for many hours.
 The first main fallback was to simply restart the computer.
-But still it sometimes doesn't help.
+But still - it sometimes doesn't help.
 We realized that removing a .gradle folder inside our project sometimes work.

-We tried to migrate from Android Studio 2.3.3, to 3.0 and later 3.0.1, but in our Kotlin based project every test run caused the whole codebase to rebuild, as there is a bug that executes assemble- tasks instead of compile- tesks when tests are run.
-To not to waste so much time on every test we decide to stick to 2.3.3 version for now, and we're still waiting for AS 3.1 right now.
-So I don't know if mentioned problems are resolved in AS 3.0.
-It has its own downsides. (insert issues here)
+We tried to migrate from Android Studio 2.3.3 to 3.0 and later 3.0.1, but in the later versions of IDE our Kotlin based project every test run caused the whole codebase to rebuild, as there is a bug that executes `assemble-*` tasks instead of `compile-*` tasks when tests are run.
+To not to waste so much time on every test we decide to stick to the 2.3.3 version for now, and we're still waiting for AS 3.1.

 After an another long hour of struggling with the problem I decided to focus on it until I resolve it ultimately.
 And now I present you the fruits of all this work.

+# The final solution
-The Android Studio tests fixing script.
-It removes all Android Studio project data (from .idea project folder and internal Android Studio folders as well) and gradle data.
+[The Android Studio tests fixing script.](https://github.com/mkoslacz/Android-Studio-tests-fixing-script) It removes all Android Studio project data (from .idea project folder and internal Android Studio folders as well) and gradle data.
 This turned out to be sufficient to fix all test problems we have encountered so far.

+# Downsides of the script
 There is still a problem that the whole process takes time.
 Moreover it removes all of your project data like ignored warnings, test configurations, etc., so you have to restore it manually (reloading from backup is not recommended as it may restore some corrupted configuration files that cause test problems).

+# The sum up
-So still, it's not a painless solution for fixing tests, but still, it's the best I have found so far.
-It's main upside - that it have succesfully fixed all test cases
+The script is not a painless solution for fixing tests, but still, it's the best I have found so far.
+It has the main upside - that it has successfully fixed all known cases.